elightcap/d4bot/README.md

 2. Install dependencies. `pip install -r requirements.txt`
 3. Move the sample.env and add your discord webhook to it. `cp sample.env .env && nano.env`
 4. Run bot. `python3 main.py`

+Recommend using something like tmux when building manually.